'Out, Bolsonaro' and criticism of Guedes mark an act of servers

 The promise displeased Revenue officials, causing the handing over of 1,300 leadership positions in the agency since last month.
 Afterwards, the movement spread to employees of other bodies, such as the BC.

-the president of Condsef (Confederation of Workers in the Federal Public Service), Sérgio da Silva, said that civil servants will harden the movement if they do not have a response from the government.
-“Give us an answer, otherwise you won’t swallow the biggest strike that the civil service has ever done in Brazil,” he said.
+the president of Condsef (Confederation of Workers in the Federal Public Service), Sérgio da Silva, said that civil servants will raise the tone of the movement if they do not get a response from the federal government.
+“Give us an answer, otherwise you will swallow the biggest strike of the civil service in Brazil”, he said.

 What do servers want?